BMG-Esports/stats-api-docs/documentation/v2/requests/player/smashId/legend.md

 ### Path Parameters

 - **PlayerID** - _Integer_
   - Required.
-The SmashId ID of the player.
+The start.gg ID of the player.

 ## Response